AmoraMas/AmoraMas/README.md

 ## Who am I
 - I am a work in progress, as I believe that we all are.

-- :us: Living in the Central Colorado area.
+- Living in the Central Colorado, USA area.
-- :mailbox: Please email me at [amoramas1984@gmail.com](mailto:amoramas1984@gmail.com)
+- Please email me at [amoramas1984@gmail.com](mailto:amoramas1984@gmail.com)
-- :watch: I've been coding small personal projects off and on since first learning HTML over 2 decades ago.
+- I've been coding small personal projects off and on since first learning HTML over 2 decades ago.
-  - :pencil: Now I want to help build some projects for a larger user base.
+  - Now I want to help build some projects for a larger user base.

-  - :raising_hand: I'm also interested in collaborating on a project together
+  - I'm also interested in collaborating on a project together
 <br><br>

 ## Current Skills